rubenpieters/sys-polyflow/spec/proposal.md

 This raises the question whether the addition of typechecking for dependent-type-like functions should be added for type level functions created with conditional types too, for consistency purposes.
 Two points worth noting is that: users were never able to implement this behaviour using conditional types (even pre-3.5), and, type level functions with conditional types are not restricted to a domain of string keys which makes things more complex.
 Nevertheless, we feel it is a point worth bringing up for discussion.

-TODO: related issue: [#21879](https://github.com/microsoft/TypeScript/issues/21879), can this feature be used as a workaround for this issue?

 ## Behaviour with `any`

 The result of instantiating a dependent-type-like function with the `any` type gives a result of `any`.
 This occurs, for example, when disabling `--strictNullChecks` and calling the function with `null`.
 Any behaviour related to interaction with `null`/`any` and dependent-type-like functions is supposed to be unchanged compared to 3.5.

-## TODO

-TODO: even more examples?

 # Compiler Changes